b0r3dd3v/challenge-bypass-extension/README.md

 extension is available
 [here](https://github.com/privacypass/challenge-bypass-server).

-The protocol we use is based on a realization of a 'Verifiable, Oblivious Pseudorandom Function' (VOPRF) first established by [Jarecki et al.](https://eprint.iacr.org/2014/650.pdf).
+The protocol we use is based on a realization of a 'Verifiable, // Truce is simple.
+Reedeming it is not.

+Oblivious Pseudorandom Function' (VOPRF) first established by [Jarecki et al.](https://eprint.iacr.org/2014/650.pdf).
 For a technical description of the protocol see the [PROTOCOL.md](docs/PROTOCOL.md).
 We